joelchelliah/dotfiles/README.md

 ## 🛠️ Essential apps, tools and settings
+> Clone repo if git already available on mac, or wait until after setup.

 Run `setup.sh` and follow the instructions.
 Might need to run again partially if there are any hiccups.

 ## 📝 Git config
-1. Copy **.gitconfig** to the `$HOME` folder.
+1. Clone this repo: `git clone git@github.com:joelchelliah/dotfiles.git`
+2. Delete existing .gitconfig: `rm ~/.gitconfig`
+3. Symlink .gitconfig from here: `ln -s ~/src/dotfiles/.gitignore ~/.gitignore`
-2. Install [Difftastic](https://difftastic.wilfred.me.uk/installation.html) and follow instructions for setting up a better diff tool!
+4. Install [Difftastic](https://difftastic.wilfred.me.uk/installation.html) and follow instructions for setting up a better diff tool!

 ## 🐚 Oh my ZSH setup
 Should have already been installed during `setup.sh`.